SharonLutz/gxeRC/README.md

 # gxeRC
-The gxeRC Rpackage computes power analyses for gene by environment interactions of both rare and common variants.
+The gxeRC R package computes power analyses for gene by environment interactions of both rare and common variants.

 # Installation
 ```